stream-utils/raw-body/README.md

 Gets the entire buffer of a stream and validates its length against an expected length and maximum limit.
 Ideal for parsing request bodies.

-This is the callback version of [cat-stream](https://github.com/jonathanong/cat-stream), which is much more convoluted because streams suck.

 ## API

 ```js